HanzgitH/pluginnode-install/README.md

    Keep in mind that you still have to do the Oracle Contract deployment part wich you find here: https://docs.goplugin.co

-   #This does not include any changings to your Firewall you may need to apply in order for the node to run correctly.
+   This install does not include any changings to your Firewall you may need to apply in order for the node to run correctly.

 Disclaimer: